 Although rarely associated with the use of menstrual cups, Toxic Shock Syndrome (TSS) can still occur and so it's important to use this product responsibly and use only as directed in the leaflet in pack.
 If you experience any symptoms like a high fever, faintness, vomiting and/or diarrhoea, remove your cup and seek medical attention immediately.
 For more information on TSS, visit toxicshock.org.au

 Prior to use, you should sterilise your cup, as it won't be provided to you as sterile.
-For our Moxie Cups, we suggest placing them in a pot of boiling water for 3 - 5 minutes and allow to cool before removing and inserting.
-During your cycle, you can simply empty your cup and rinse it with warm water or warm soapy water, but you should sterilise it again before your next cycle.
+For our Moxie Cups, we suggest placing them in a pot of boiling water for 3 - 5 minutes and allowing to cool before removing and inserting.
+During your cycle, you can simply empty your cup and rinse it - first with cold water, then with warm water or warm soapy water, but you should sterilise it again before your next cycle.
 In between uses, you can keep it in its purse-worthy pod.
+Tip: make sure not to use super hot water when cleaning your Cup during usage - rinse in cold first, THEN hot, as hot water can set stains in and discolour your Cup.

 WHERE CAN I GET ONE?